feizc/Meta-Ensemble/README.md

 # Ensemble Parameter Distillation

-We aim to predict the parameters of ensembled single model based on the parameters of base learners and training dataset.
+We introduce a new task, which aims to predict the parameters of ensembled single model based on the parameters of base learners and training dataset.

 ## 1. Parameter Model